atinfo/at.info-knowledge-base/functional test automation/webdriver/WebDriverWithProxy/README.md

 As an example in this article is used BrowserMobProxy which is started by locally.
 All traffic passed via this local proxy.

-If it need to set remote proxy, just change IP and port in method `getProxy()`

 * Set proxy for Chrome via RemoteWebDriver
 ```java
         DesiredCapabilities capabilities = DesiredCapabilities.chrome();